Frequently Asked Questions

 The standard paint job does not include clear coat.
 If the paint color is metallic we do clear coat that color only.

 The most popular is Jet Glo and Acry Glo from Sherwin Williams.
 Also included in our basic price are Alumigrip and Awlgrip.
-Additional cost might apply for PPG and Dupont paint.
+Additional cost might apply for PPG and Axalta paint.

 There is Daytona Beach, Sanford, and Orlando all about 30 – 45 minutes away.

-There are taxis and shuttles in DeLand that can take you to the nearest airline terminals.
+There are taxis, shuttles and UBER in DeLand that can take you to the nearest airline terminals.
 There is also Enterprise and Hertz close by.

 The owners are Paulus Nobrega and Marta Nobrega.
 This is a family business.